- Benefits of good nutrition during cancer treatment

 Use a food thermometer to be sure that meat and poultry reach the proper temperature when cooked.

 When using tofu from the refrigerated section (not shelf-stable), cut it into 1-inch cubes or smaller and boil 5 minutes in water or broth before eating or using in recipes.
-This is not necessary if using aseptically packaged, shelf-stable tofu.
+You don’t have to do this if using aseptically packaged, shelf-stable tofu.

 Vacuum-sealed nuts and shelf-stable nut butters